Beryl Vaughan / ForensicExpertPro

 Getting to Know You

-I develop bios, experience profiles, and graphics.
-These are developed specifically to the marketing platforms I recommend –because they are known hunting grounds where attorneys find experts.
+I develop “experience profiles,” to introduce my clients on marketing platforms that are known hunting grounds where attorneys find experts.

 New work, the old-fashioned way

 Your existing clients can be your best resource.

 Something as simple as a handwritten note, for example, is old-fashioned and carries an intimacy that digital marketing alone never will.

 Similarly, a presentation to a Bar Association is more effective than a Contact Us form on a website.

 Proven outreach can reinvigorate your dormant relationships with attorneys.

 The strongest connection is in the real world and personal.